How to get back in Love with Your Partner

 Issues in Relationship

 Sometimes, an individual in a relationship can find him or her observing his or her partner through a critical perspective.
 This prospect can be fuzzy.
 For example, when the person finds itself cringing at the way your partner clears his throat or feeling overly annoyed.
 When she needs to run back in the house for something she forgot.
-You can also start magnifying or zero in on your partner’s mistakes, cataloging his or her faults and making a case.
+You can also start magnifying or zero in on your partner’s mistakes, cataloging his or her faults, and making a case.
 It is effortless when you live in a close circle with your partner to pick apart and get frustrated at some of their routines.
 After all, you know them pretty well.
 However, the fact is, your loved one possibly always had these traits, even when you first started liking them.

-Importance of relationship counselling
+Importance of relationship therapy

 The real reason people get so critical of their partner they love goes much more profound.
 For one reason, people try to project the negative behavior of their parents or other family members into their loved ones.
 People also have a tendency to assume their partner will act in ways that hurt them in the past.
 They also sometimes read or misread their partner’s words and actions.
 Couples even distort or provoke their partner to act in ways that feel disappointing and frustrating, yet familiar.
 This process of projection, distortion and actual provocation of one’s partner is driven by listening to the critical insight voice is an internal enemy.
 It teaches you and puts both partners down.
 Because it aims to damage and creates distance you from others.
 So it tends to be especially critical toward the people to whom you are closest.